 From the day I met my first source in rural Pennsylvania to that moment in Kabul where I sat on a wooden bench opposite a maimed man and his son, this project has grown far beyond my expectations.
 The protagonists have given me intimate access to their stories and lives to educate the public about a weapons program with global implications.
 I greatly respect their courage and thoughtfulness, but most of all their humanity.

-MORE ABOUT FILMMAKER SONIA KENNEBACK and PANELISTS
+MORE ABOUT FILMMAKER SONIA KENNEBECK and REGIONAL PEACE AND JUSTICE ACTIVISTS

-Sonia Kennebunk, Director & Producer
+Sonia Kennebeck, Director & Producer

 PGP Public Key and Fingerprint: